tcmacdonald/intro-to-git/appendix.md

 A "pull request" (PR) is a method of submitting changes for consideration to a software project.

-Technically, PR's are a workflow method and not a feature of the revision control system itself.
+Technically, PR's are a workflow method and not a feature of the version control system itself.

 Github makes this really easy.